 Bonnie Rich, Director

-Bonnie Rich is an award-winning director, writer and speaker who makes her almost-feature-length documentary debut with Life is Rich.
+Bonnie Rich is an award-winning director, writer and speaker who makes her feature documentary debut with Life is Rich.
 Bonnie spent most of her career working in higher education as an academic administrator and creative director.
-But after her daughters graduated college and were pursuing their dreams, Bonnie took the plunge to reimagine her own life.
-Her marriage of twenty-something years was humming along, so she left her job instead.
+But after her daughters graduated college and were pursuing their dreams, Bonnie dared to reimagine her own life.
+Her marriage of twenty-plus years was humming along swimmingly, so she left her job instead.

-Always in pursuit of a funny story, Bonnie went off-the-grid to a yoga teacher training, took an improv class, searched for her Jewish soul and created a web series where she rebrands her brand.
+Always in pursuit of a funny story, Bonnie went off-the-grid to a yoga teacher training, performed improv, searched for her Jewish soul and picked up her camera to capture it all.
 She believes in the motto, “Pain + time + matzo ball soup = comedy.”
 Currently, she’s collaborating with her daughter, Leah, on a series of digital shorts and a road show.
-Bonnie’s mission is to promote an appreciation of family through conversation, laughter and good food.
+Bonnie’s mission is to promote an appreciation of family through storytelling, conversation and laughter.

 Since my kids were young and willing, I’ve been casting them in my short, funny films.
 One of our family classics being Hansolo and Gretel—created during a family trip to the woods of West Virginia.
 Life is Rich is my first film to hit theaters.
 My initial inspiration was a desire to share my grandfather's oral history with my daughters.
 They never met him, and I wanted them to experience how his love of Judaism is intertwined with his story of immigrating to America.